A very, very tough day!

 As it was only our first morning on the trail, we were not very efficient at breakfast and packing and took a little over 1 ½ hours.
 By the end of the trip we were taking just over an hour.
 Eating a hot breakfast of oatmeal is yummy, but not quick.

-The day started out going up and down a small wooded ridge (Emily remembers lots of flies), past an old ruined bergerie, then onto the first big climb of the day, up some slanted slabs.
+The day started out going up and down a small wooded ridge (Micah remembers lots of flies), past an old ruined bergerie, then onto the first big climb of the day, up some slanted slabs.
 I like slabs when going up and down.
 There’s lots of grip, and you can choose your line.

 The trail was variable near the top, not much in the way of switchbacks, and then it opened up to incredible views at the bocca (Corsican word for a col, or pass).
 The landscape was very rugged, with lots of spires and towers.